-- (a) the future business of CCEP, including its intentions for any research and development functions of CCEP; - (b) the continued employment of the employees and management of CCEP and of its subsidiaries, including any material change in conditions of employment or in the balance of the skills and functions of the employees and management; - (c) CCEP's strategic plans, and their likely repercussions on employment or the locations of CCEP's places of business, including on the location of CCEP's headquarters and headquarters functions; - (d) employer contributions into CCEP's pension scheme(s) (including with regard to current arrangements for the funding of any scheme deficit), the accrual of benefits for existing members, and the admission of new members; - (e) the redeployment of the fixed assets of CCEP; or - (f) the maintenance of CCEP's listing on Euronext Amsterdam, the New York Stock Exchange (the "NYSE"), London Stock Exchange ("LSE") and the Spanish Stock Exchanges.
+- (a) the future business of CCEP, including its intentions for any research and development functions of CCEP; - (b) the continued employment of the employees and management of CCEP and of its subsidiaries, including any material change in conditions of employment or in the balance of the skills and functions of the employees and management: - (c) CCEP's strategic plans, and their likely repercussions on employment or the locations of CCEP's places of business, including on the location of CCEP's headquarters and headquarters functions; - (d) employer contributions into CCEP's pension scheme(s) (including with regard to current arrangements for the funding of any scheme deficit), the accrual of benefits for existing members, and the admission of new members: - (e) the redeployment of the fixed assets of CCEP; or - (f) the maintenance of CCEP's listing on Euronext Amsterdam, the NASDAQ Global Select Market ("Nasdaq"), London Stock Exchange ("LSE") and the Spanish Stock Exchanges.

-Olive has confirmed that, if it attains the maximum potential shareholding that it could obtain, of approximately 40.5433% of the issued share capital of CCEP, as a result of the Buyback Authorities, this would not materially affect the running of its future business, including in relation to (b) and (c) above as regards itself, nor significantly affect its earnings, assets or liabilities.
+Olive has confirmed that, if it attains the maximum potential shareholding that it could obtain, of approximately 40.4114% of the issued share capital of CCEP, as a result of the Buyback Authorities, this would not materially affect the running of its future business, including in relation to (b) and (c) above as regards itself, nor significantly affect its earnings, assets or liabilities.

-Credit Suisse has provided advice to the Non-Olive Directors, in accordance with the requirements of paragraph 4(a) of Appendix 1 to the Takeover Code, in relation to the granting of the waiver by the Panel of the obligation that could arise on Olive to make an offer under Rule 9 of the Takeover Code in relation to Resolutions 26 and/or 27.
-This advice was provided by Credit Suisse to the Non-Olive Directors only, and in providing such advice Credit Suisse has taken into account the Non-Olive Directors' commercial assessments and also notes the announcement made by CCEP on 23 March 2020 that, in light of the macroeconomic uncertainty brought about by the outbreak of COVID-19, CCEP was suspending its 2020 Share Buyback Programme (as defined on page 23 of this Notice) until further notice.
+Credit Suisse has provided advice to the Non-Olive Directors, in accordance with the requirements of paragraph 4(a) of Appendix 1 to the Takeover Code, in relation to the granting of the waiver by the Panel of the obligation that could arise on Olive to make an offer under Rule 9 of the Takeover Code in relation to Resolutions 27 and/or 28.
+This advice was provided by Credit Suisse to the Non-Olive Directors only, and in providing such advice Credit Suisse has taken into account the Non-Olive Directors' commercial assessments.